-Act 200 sets forth general guidelines to encourage communities, regional planning commissions and state agencies to coordinate planning activities in an effort to achieve a unified vision for Vermont's future.
-In order to help realize that vision, a community's town plan must be consistent with 12 specified planning goals and compatible with the regional plan and approved plans of other municipalities in the region.
-Such consistency and compatibility affords communities special status because all state agency actions and programs that affect land use must be based on agency plans developed in consultation with communities and regions which have prepared "consistent and compatible plans".
+Act 200 sets forth general guidelines to encourage communities, regional planning commissions, and state agencies to coordinate planning activities in an effort to achieve a unified vision for Vermont's future.
+In order to help realize that vision, a community's town plan must be consistent with 14 specified planning goals and compatible with the regional plan and approved plans of other municipalities in the region.
+Such consistency and compatibility affords communities special status because all state agency actions and programs that affect land use must be based on agency plans developed in consultation with communities and regions which have prepared "consistent and compatible plans."

-At the time of the adoption of this Plan, the neighboring towns of Brattleboro, Marlboro, Guilford, Whitingham and Wilmington have adopted town plans, which have received WRC approval.
-The Regional Plan is currently being prepared for regional approval and adoption.
-The Region has 27 towns; 18 now have town plans reviewed and approved by the Windham Regional Commission.
-Towns submit their plans to the Commission at their own discretion.
+At the time of the adoption of this Plan, the neighboring towns of Brattleboro, Marlboro, Guilford, Whitingham, and Wilmington have adopted town plans, which have received Windham Regional Commission (WRC) approval.
+The current Regional Plan was adopted in 2014.
+The Region has 27 towns; 24 now have town plans reviewed and approved by the WRC.
+Towns submit their plans to the Commission for review and approval at their own discretion.